raven-reyes/node-crudapp/README.md

 ## nodemon - nodemon is a tool that helps develop Node.js based applications by automatically restarting the node application when file changes in the directory are detected.

 ## The modules/dependencies are installed using - npm install.
-## To run the application ,,, connect your server to any port eg 3000 or 8080 and you are ready to go.
+## To run the application ,,, connect your server to any port eg 3000 or 8080 and thats it.
 ## Then run npm start or nodemon server.js or node server.js